toji/toji.dev/webgpu-best-practices/device-loss.md

 simulateDeviceLoss(); // Will trigger the "unexpected" code path.
 ```

+Note that this [won't replicate the _exact_ conditions of an actual device loss.](https://github.com/gpuweb/gpuweb/issues/4177).
+Namely:

+ - `destroy()` unmaps mapped buffers, while a real device loss will not.
+ - You can always create a new device after calling `destroy()`, while a real device loss may prevent it.

-Note that this [won't replicate the _exact_ conditions of an actual device loss.](https://github.com/gpuweb/gpuweb/issues/4177) But it should be good enough for most testing, and there's a possibility that we might add a feature to force an actual device loss for testing, [like we have for WebGL](https://registry.khronos.org/webgl/extensions/WEBGL_lose_context/).
+Despite this, it should be good enough for most testing, and there's a possibility that we might add a feature to force an actual device loss for testing, [like we have for WebGL](https://registry.khronos.org/webgl/extensions/WEBGL_lose_context/).
 No guarantees or timelines have been given for such a feature, though.

 In Chrome a more manual way to test a more realistic device loss is to open up a separate tab from your WebGPU page and navigate to "about:gpucrash".
 This will kill the entire GPU process and bring it back up again, losing any WebGPU (and WebGL!) devices in the process.
 Please note that this is subject to the "three strikes" rule mentioned above!
 If you crash this way three times any origins that open at the time will lose the ability to create new devices/contexts until the browser is restarted.